-Current Ratio- Working Capital Ratio- It measures a company’s assets concerning its liabilities to determine the business's short-term solvency.
+Current Ratio- Working Capital Ratio- It measures a company’s current assets concerning its current liabilities to determine the business's short-term solvency.

 Cash Ratio- This ratio measures the company’s total cash and cash equivalents relative to its current liabilities.
 It checks the company’s ability to meet its short-term debt obligation with liquid assets.

 Quick Ratio- (Current Assets – Inventory – Prepaid Expenses)/(Current Liabilities)

 The SWOT (strengths, weaknesses, opportunities, and threats) analysis is done to assess the company’s strengths & opportunities and then to develop strategic planning to overcome all the weaknesses & threats.
 This analysis examines internal and external factors associated with the company and then evaluates the collected data based on the current scenario and future potential.

 SWOT Analysis gets prominence because of its practical take on the process.
 Its identification of strengths, weaknesses, opportunities, and threats leads to factual analysis and logical ideas incorporating analysis techniques that guide the business to make fruitful decisions instead of making strategies that might have loopholes.

 Let us briefly understand the elements of SWOT Analysis;

 Strengths- The company's aspects, constituting the parts in which the company excels.

 Weaknesses- The areas of a business that are weaker in comparison to other parts and where the business needs to work and improve itself.